19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Best Places to Eat in Fairbanks

-Finally, weโ€™ve gotten to one of my favorite past times in Fairbanks.
+Finally, weโ€™ve gotten to one of my favorite pastimes in Fairbanks.
 The best places to eat in Fairbanks!

 #1 Thai House Restaurant